alv31415/My-Chess/README.md

 ## Description

 Initially, I thought I could only develop a terminal based game, as that was all that I maanged when I had made games before.
 However, feeling usnatisfied, I learnt Swing to develop a UI that definetely improved the game experience.
 Both implementations have the same underlying processes.
-To ensure the correct functioning of the whole project, I created JUNIT tests for most classes.
+To ensure the correct functioning of the whole project, I created JUNIT tests for most classes

  ## 1 - Basic Logic